HEVAWEB/emse-laparo-dashboard/README.md

 ### How to create interactives graphs?

-This is a two-steps answer: (1) use Plotly graphing library and (2) add some Dash callbacks.
+This is a two-step answer: (1) use Plotly graphing library and (2) add some Dash callbacks (to make interactive graphs :green_heart:).

 #### 1. Plotly Graphing Libraries